Heinzeen/QMSan/README.md

 QEMU-based multi-architecture MemorySanitizer (QMSan) is a solution to detect Use-of-Uninitialized Memory (UUM) errors.
 Currently, it supports both amd64 and aarch64 architectures.

-## Prerequisites
-Work in progress

 ## Installation
-To install qmsan, start by cloning the repository
+To install QMSan, start by cloning the repository
 ```console
 git clone --recursive https://github.com/Heinzeen/qmsan.git
 ```